jossai87/bedrock-agents-streamlit/README.md

 ![Upload file to Cloud9](Streamlit_App/images/upload_file_cloud9.png)

 3. **Unzip the File**:
-   - Use the command `unzip <filename>.zip` to extract the contents.
+   - Use the command `unzip bedrock-agents-streamlit-main.zip` to extract the contents.
 4. **Navigate to Streamlit_App Folder**:
-   - Change to the directory containing the Streamlit app, which is “/environment/bedrock-agents-streamlit-main/Streamlit_App”
+   - Change to the directory containing the Streamlit app.
+Use the command `cd ~/environment/bedrock-agents-streamlit-main`
 5. **Update Configuration**:
    - Open the `InvokeAgent.py` file.
    - Update the `agentId` and `agentAliasId` variables with the appropriate values, then save it.